 While we impatiently wait for The Hunger Games to be released, we continue with our highly-popular, Community Re-Read!

+Every Monday, Wednesday & Friday, I’ll post a breakdown for each chapter in the book, counting down the days until the official release of the film on March, 23rd.
 Let’s get started, dig out your copy of The Hunger Games, read the chapters together with us, and discuss anything you may find of interest that you might have missed the first time around.

 May the odds be ever in your favor.

 *Today we have a guest doing our review for chapter 3 our wonderful intern, Mayra.
 Let’s welcome Mayra into our recap, for it is not an easy task, lol.
 Enjoy!-MEC

 Pg.36 I can’t win.
 Prim must know that in her heart.
 The competition will be far beyond my abilities.
 Kids from wealthier districts, where winning is a huge honor, who’ve been trained their whole lives for this.
 Boys who are two to three times my size.
 Girls who know twenty different ways to kill you with a knife.
 Oh, there’ll be people like me, too.
 People to weed out before the real fun begins. *This is when we begin to really feel for Katniss.
 It’s so sad to read of such a brave character walking to her death and still having to be strong for her family.
 Also, we begin to learn more about the Games and how cruel and unfair they are.
 Tributes from other districts have been trained, but, unfortunately, that’s not the case for Katniss or a few other tributes therefore they are the easier targets.
 But even though Katniss knows that, she still manages to stay strong for her sister instead of breaking down.
 I truly admire her strength and courage to not let her fear show.